bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 Mike Schmidt: 00:22:47

-Maybe we can use this as an opportunity, this sort of, I've given you kind of a general hypothetical of how you approach review, but one thing that you're looking forward to doing now and looking forward to doing more in the coming years, reviewing the 324 and the associated code changes with that.
+Maybe we can use this as an opportunity, this sort of, I've given you kind of a general hypothetical of how you approach review, but one thing that you're looking forward to doing now and looking forward to doing more in the coming years, reviewing BIP324 and the associated code changes with that.
 And maybe just maybe just to set the stage before we jump into it.
 So currently, all data relayed on the Bitcoin peer-to-peer network is public and peers talk to each other over unencrypted connections and BIP324, its purpose is to solve that potential issue with the ability to have encrypted connections to your peers.
 I think everybody would prefer encrypted communication over unencrypted, but maybe you can get into why in the Bitcoin network, what sorts of vulnerabilities or attacks are available as a result of not speaking to each other in unencrypted connection.